regedarek/guidelines/README.md

 Includes

 - Javascript styleguide
+- git styleguide
+- Agile guidelines

 ## Common project guidelines

 - Prefer simplicity over complexity
 - Do one thing and do it well
+- Be clear
+- Have momentum

 ## Questions